Atreya-112/Atreya-112/README.md

 - 👀 I’m interested in networks.
 - 🌱 I’m currently learning coding and corporate etiquette.
 - 💞️ I’m looking to collaborate on open source.
-- 📫 How to reach me atreyat17@gmail.com.
+- 📫 You can reach me at atreyat17@gmail.com.

 <!---
 Atreya-112/Atreya-112 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.